porsche-design-system/porsche-design-system/packages/components-js/src/components/basic/typography/text/text.code.md

 There are predefined default text sizes for the text component which should cover most use cases.
 If a specific text size is needed, the size can be set to `inherit` to specify the text size from outside.

+**Hint:** Be aware of that the line-height will be calculated based on the Porsche type-scaling formula automatically.
+This is the case for predefined text sizes as well as for `inherit` mode.

 <Playground :themeable="true">
   <template #configurator>
     <select @change="size = $event.target.value">